braincow/python-redisjobqueue/README.md

 while True:
 	# sleep a second before querying for a new job
 	time.sleep(1)
-	job = queue.get()
-	if job:
 	# lock_timeout is in milliseconds the amount of time after which lock
 	#  automatically expires and the job is considered available for other
 	#  consumers as well.
 Default is shown below.
+	job = queue.get(lock_timeout=1000)
+	if job:
-		job_payload = job.get(lock_timeout=1000)
+		job_payload = job.get()
 		print job_payload
 		# release lock and remove data from queue
 		job.complete()